qyzdao/single-human-pose-estimation/README.md

 Move `coco_process.py` to "cocoapi/PythonAPI".
 This script 1) pull out human figures from coco dataset and make one single human figure per image.
 Human figure are centered in the canvas and have a white frame.
 Meanwhile, the keypoints are processed with regard to the new human figures.
 2) Create confidence map from keypoints.
-The processed dataset is written as `data.npy`.
+The processed dataset is written as `coco.npy` (recommend using >128G RAM to prepare data or spliting data to multiple .npy).

 Examples: